kubernetes-sigs/kubebuilder/designs/simplified-scaffolding.md

 user-edited code.

-This proliferation of files makes it difficult for users to understand how their code relates to the library, posing some barier for initial adoption and moving beyond a basic knowledge of functionality to actual understanding of the structure.
+This proliferation of files makes it difficult for users to understand how their code relates to the library, posing some barrier for initial adoption and moving beyond a basic knowledge of functionality to actual understanding of the structure.
 A common line of questioning amongst newcomers to KubeBuilder includes "where should I put my code that adds